tolauwae/phd-thesis/src/latch/latch.typ

 === Memory Constraints

-In this article we focus on the ESP32 microcontroller family#note[ESP32 devices can have different amounts of memory, but the order of magnitude is the same.] having about 400 KiB SRAM and 384 KiB ROM, typically operating at a clock frequency around 160-240 MHz.
+In this chapter, we focus on the ESP32 microcontroller family#note[ESP32 devices can have different amounts of memory, but the order of magnitude is the same.] having about 400 KiB SRAM and 384 KiB ROM, typically operating at a clock frequency around 160-240 MHz.
 Due to these hardware limitations, programs cannot be arbitrarily large as the program memory is quite small and they execute slower than workstations.
 For companies producing IoT devices it is often desirable to make use of the cheapest and most minimal hardware possible that can handle the task at hand.